Living in a shipping container home can be a great way to save money and become debt free.

 Advantages of Hiring a Contractor

 Finally, contractors offer you great flexibility.
-For instance, if you want to build the majority of your container home, and then bring a contractor in just for the welding, you can do that.
+For instance, if you want to personally build the majority of your container home, and then bring a contractor in just for the welding, you can do that.

 Disadvantages of Hiring a Contractor

-Purchasing a Prefab Shipping Container Home
+Purchasing a Prefabricated Shipping Container Home

-The specification and interior fittings varies between models and manufactures, however they are a great choice for people who want to live in a container home but either have no time or no DIY expertise to build their own shipping container home.
+The specifications and interior furnishings vary between models and manufacturers.
+These prefabricated homes are a terrific choice for people who want to live in a container home but either have limited time or inadequate expertise to build their own shipping container home.
 They are also a great choice for those who do not have sufficient space, equipment, or facilities to convert your containers on site.

 Let’s take a look at some of the reasons why you would and would not want to buy a prefab container home.

-Advantages of Prefab Contractor Homes
+Advantages of Prefabricated Container Homes

-Disadvantages of Prefab Contractor Homes
+Disadvantages of Prefab Container Homes

 Our recommendation is that wherever possible you should build the container home yourself.
-There is something incredibly rewarding about seeing your hard work pay off and being able to enjoy this everyday by living in the home which you built.
+There is something incredibly rewarding about seeing your hard work pay off and being able to enjoy the result every single day.